dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker-end

+In the preceding code, the first parameter is the [Log event ID](#log-event-id).
+The second parameter is a [message template](#log-message-template) with placeholders for argument values provided by the remaining method parameters.
+The method parameters are explained in more detail later in this article.

-Log methods that include the level in the method name are [extension methods for ILogger](/dotnet/api/microsoft.extensions.logging.loggerextensions).
-Behind the scenes, these methods call a `Log` method that takes a `LogLevel` parameter.
+Log methods that include the level in the method name (for example `LogInformation` and `LogWarning`) are [extension methods for ILogger](/dotnet/api/microsoft.extensions.logging.loggerextensions).
+These methods call a `Log` method that takes a `LogLevel` parameter.
 You can call the `Log` method directly rather than one of these extension methods, but the syntax is relatively complicated.
 For more information, see the [ILogger interface](/dotnet/api/microsoft.extensions.logging.ilogger) and the [logger extensions source code](https://github.com/aspnet/Logging/blob/master/src/Microsoft.Extensions.Logging.Abstractions/LoggerExtensions.cs).

-ASP.NET Core defines the following [log levels](/dotnet/api/microsoft.extensions.logging.loglevel), ordered here from least to highest severity.
+ASP.NET Core defines the following [log levels](/dotnet/api/microsoft.extensions.logging.loglevel), ordered here from lowest to highest severity.

 * Trace = 0

-  For information that's valuable only to a developer debugging an issue.
-These messages may contain sensitive application data and so shouldn't be enabled in a production environment. *Disabled by default.* Example: `Credentials: {"User":"someuser", "Password":"P@ssword"}`
+  For information that's typically valuable only for development debugging.
+These messages may contain sensitive application data and so should **not** be enabled in a production environment. *Disabled by default.* Example: `Credentials: {"User":"someuser", "Password":"P@ssword"}`

 * Debug = 1

-  For information that has short-term usefulness during development and debugging.
+  For information that may be useful in development and debugging.
 Example: `Entering method Configure with flag set to true.` Enable `Debug` level logs in production only when troubleshooting, due to the high volume of logs.

 * Information = 2